leegee/midi-phase-ui-experiment/README.md

 # MIDI Phase Rhythms UI

-A React UI to experiment with real-time phasing of MIDI rhythms
+A React UI to experiment with real-time phasing of MIDI rhythms and first use of zustand.

 # To Do

 * Set cell units

-* Display the step input button somewhere sensibel

 *  MIDI CLock Sync